r1chardj0n3s/pycode-minecraft/README.rst

     pos.add(1, 0, 4)   # East/X 1, Up/Y 0 and North/Z 4
 ``chat("message")``
   Have the message appear in the in-game chat.
-``water(pos)``
-  Have a water source be created at the position, for example ``water(pos.up())``.
-This will only work if the target position is clear.
-``lava(pos)``
-  Have a water source be created at the position.
-This will only work if the target position is clear.
-``clear(pos)``
-  Clear the block at the position nominated.
 ``colors``
   A list of all the standard Minecraft dye color names.
+``facings``
+  A list of all the standard Minecraft facing names.

-Combine with random.choice() for fun!
+Choose colors and facings with random.choice() for extra creativity!

-  Note: using clear with the Python Block position will remove the block!

 Event Handlers
 ~~~~~~~~~~~~~~